borikanes/borikanes/README.md

 ## CICD plan
 I completely switched to Travis for CI.
-And used GitHub webhooks, shell scripting and python for my continuous deployment shenanigan
+And used GitHub webhooks, shell scripting and bash shell script for my continuous deployment shenanigan